AnushaMotamarri/Telugu-Newspaper-Article-Dataset/README.md

 * Telugu Language should be enabled in Language settings of your machine,to be able to see telugu text.

 ## Execution Steps
-Open the terminal and change current working directory to the location where you want the dataset to be stored.
+Open the terminal and change current working directory to the location where you want to clone the project.
 ```
 git clone https://github.com/AnushaMotamarri/Telugu-Newspaper-Article-Dataset
 cd Telugu-Newspaper-Article-Dataset